 Intervals may be added or subtracted from durations, multiplied or divided by constants or numeric attributes, and may be compared for equality using == and != or for magnitude using < and >.
 Interval may be added to dates.
 Note that subtracting two dates does not currently return an interval; rather, it returns the number of days between the two dates.

 The interval "2d5" is treated as 2 days, 5 hours.

 The interval "1h30m10s" is treated as one hour, thirty minutes and 10 seconds.

-From v8.2.1, the result of applying a binary operation where the left-hand side is a string and the right-hand side is an interval is now a string: previously resulted in an interval.
+The result of applying a binary operation where the left-hand side is a string and the right-hand side is an interval is a string.
 Thus adding an interval to a string:

-"The answer is:" + $MyNumber returns a string.
+"The answer is:" + $MyInterval returns a string.